YipengHu/MPHY0030/README.md

 ```

 ## 2. Python refresher course
-This mini-course has two parts: Python programming, by Dr Zhe Min, and scientific computing, by Fernando Perez-Garcia.
+This mini-course has two parts: Python programming, by Zhe Min, and scientific computing, by Shaheer Saeed.
 Materials can also be found in the `tutorials` folder.

 ## 3. Tutorials
 These are the tutorials under the [`tutorials`](./tutorials/) folder using Python, with optionally assessed questions.

 >MATLAB is a proprietary multi-paradigm programming language and numerical computing environment developed by MathWorks.
 Some tutorials are also additionally with MATLAB code for those who have relevant experience.
-See the [supported development environment for MATLAB](./docs/dev_env_matlab.md).

 ### Image filtering 3d